 Yes, smart energy management systems handle this automatically.

-Is feedback still financially interesting?
+Is feed-in financially still interesting?

 Yes, especially in combination with dynamic energy rates.